The Highest Paying Majors in 2026 (Real Salary Data)

 Salary vs. Debt: The Real ROI Calculation

 Computer science and engineering at public universities deliver the best returns by this measure.
 Pharmacy and architecture, despite decent salaries, rank lower because of extended time-to-degree and steep program costs.
+And students who start at a community college before transferring into a state university program often end up with the same degree for less debt.

 Employment Rate by Major